 547 Beachcomber Walk.

-Frank House designed by Andrew Geller Fire Island Pines, Fire Island, NY, 1958 Geller was inspired by the Franks’ pictures of the Mayan ruins at Uxmal Mexico to design this glazed pyramid, set among the rolling sand dunes of Ocean Bay Park.
+Frank House designed by Andrew Geller Fire Island Pines, Fire Island, NY, 1958 Geller was inspired by the Franks’ pictures of the Mayan ruins at Uxmal Mexico to design this glazed pyramid, set among the rolling sand dunes.
 The result is a house with panoramic views of the Atlantic ocean and the Great South Bay.

 Rudolph “Rudy” Frank was a German émigré who managed an ice cream company in Astoria, Queens, and was the inventor of something called “Diced Cream.”
 His wife, Trudy, was a free-lance fashion illustrator and artist.
 They lived in New York and went out to Fire Island on the weekends.
 They had also had seen John Callahan’s article in the Times about the Reese House and asked Geller do design a house.
 They were not convinced by Geller’s first proposal, and asked him to rework it.
 The Frank’s had gone on vacation to Mexico and visited the Mayan ruins at Uxmal and Chichen Itza.
 They fell in love with the ancient stones and showed Geller their snapshots of the temples and the great stepped pyramid.
 “Andy looked and listened to all this—he’s a good listener,” recalled Rudy Frank.
 Inspired by the ruins, perhaps, Geller came up with something thoroughly modern but with ancient undertones in its battered, inward-sloping walls.
 “A month later he came back with this design,” said Frank.
 “We didn’t have to make a single change.”
 The seemingly incongruous link between Mayan temples and Twentieth Century beach houses may have seemed arbitrary, but both are dedicated to the worship of the sun in one form or another.